Tianhao040520/Embedded-Systems-Project/README.md

 ---

 ## Project Overview
-This project aims to design, implement, and evaluate an embedded system based on the ARM Mbed platform.
-The system demonstrates real-time data processing, peripheral interfacing, and embedded control principles using microcontroller-based hardware.
+This project focuses on the design and implementation of an autonomous smart buggy capable of navigating its environment without human control.
+The system integrates hardware and software components developed on the ARM Mbed platform, applying principles of embedded control, real-time data acquisition, and sensor-based navigation.

+The buggy is designed to detect and respond to its surroundings through onboard sensors, execute decision-making algorithms, and control its motion autonomously.
+The project demonstrates a practical application of embedded systems in robotics, combining electronics, programming, and systems engineering.

 The development process includes:

-- System architecture design
-- Embedded software implementation
-- Hardware testing and debugging
-- Integration and performance evaluation
+-Designing the control and sensing architecture -Programming embedded algorithms for motion and obstacle detection -Interfacing sensors (e.g., ultrasonic or infrared) and motor drivers -Testing system performance under various environmental conditions